taktik/generator-polymer-typescript/README.md

 `npm run build:test:watch` bundle test files with webpack and watch on changes.

+`npm run test:persist` bundle test files with webpack and watch on changes.

 `npm run doc` generate project documentation with typedoc.